morganoleary/Friends-Trivia-Quiz/README.md

 	- Click on deployed github-pages link in the right-hand side of the “Code” page.

 The live link to this site can be found here: https://morganoleary.github.io/Friends-Trivia-Quiz/

+### Fork Repository

+Forking a repository allows you to create a copy to GitHub, and any changes made will not affect the original repository:
+- Within GitHub, navigate to the repository page you are going to fork
+- Click "Fork" on the top right corner of the page
+- Wait for the copy to be created and you are then redirected to the forked repository

+### Clone repository

+Cloning a repository allows you to create a local copy of a repository on your machine:
+- Within GitHub, navigate to the repository you are wanting to clone
+- Click the green "<>Code" button
+- Within the "Local" tab, copy the HTTPS url
+- In your IDE, open Git Bash and type in 'git clone' followed by the pasted url just copied from GitHub. (git clone https://example.com/repository/project)
+- The clone has been created on your local machine

 ## Credits